knative/community/elections/2025-SC-EU/README.md

 ## Background

-In 2021 we introduced one end user seat to bring more diversity into the SC representation which is to be elected by the SC once the SC election was completed.
+In 2021 it was decided that after a Steering Committee election there would be an additional election for an end-user seat on the committee.
+The goal is to give end-users a voice on the Steering Committee.

 ## Eligibility